 Meg was an undergraduate project leader and honors student in the lab who graduated with her BS in Environmental Biology and then headed to California to spend a year living in the redwoods and working as a naturalist educator (LINK).
 She rejoined the lab to work on a MS project focused on ecological restoration and habitat management in relationship to the invasion biology of Callery Pear.
 Her time at UD is 50% funded by the Hanley Sustainability Institute and she will also be working on a regional #resilience plan.

 Undergraduate Project Leaders

-Katie is an Undergraduate Project Leader in the lab who is has experience working with the Five Rivers Metroparks and is interested in forest ecology.
-She is working on a project that assesses the efficacy of reforestation as part of ecological restoration in Sugar Creek Metropark.
+Katie is an Undergraduate Project Leader in the lab who is working with the Five Rivers Metroparks and is interested in forest ecology.
+She is engaged in a on project that assesses the efficacy of reforestation as part of ecological restoration in Sugar Creek Metropark.

 Woods, M.J., M. Cobb, K. Hickle and R.W.
 McEwan.
 2019.
 Assessing the efficacy of seedling planting as a forest restoration technique in temperate hardwood forests impacted by invasive species.
 Forests 10: 699.
 Open Access: https://doi.org/10.3390/f10080699.